What are the ratings based on?

 rating based on the probability of an outcome on each card.
 It even takes into account the fact that some players hit into many double plays or that if someone is a good clutch hitter.
-The system is based on total bases.
-It will occur and then measures the bases advanced by runners and the batter
+The system is based on how many bases will occur and then measures the bases advanced by runners and the batter

 In the system, a point is awarded for each base a runner is advanced.
 So reaching first on a walk, single, or E1 gets you 1 base.
-We then looked at average situations occuring to determine how many bases an outcome impacts.
+We then looked at average situations occurring to determine how many bases an outcome impacts.
 For example, a walk will move up any forced runner.
 We sum up the probability of each situation that advances a runner by the # of runners advancing.
 For example, a home run will advance all the base runners.
 As stated before, we assume bases empty occurs 49.2% of the time.
 A runner on first only occurs 22.2% of the time.
-A home run will give 3 points for any runner on first so we multiply the probability of this occuring by 3.
+A home run will give 3 points for any runner on first so we multiply the probability of this occurring by 3.
 We do this for all possible situations to come up with the total bases factor that is the heart of the rating system.

 One other note, the rating system is slightly different for hitters than pitchers.
-That's because a hitter's average situational occurance (number of runners on base) is independent of his card.
-Whereas, a pitcher's average situational occurance is dependent on his card.
+That's because a hitter's average situational occurrence (number of runners on base) is independent of his card.
+Whereas, a pitcher's average situational occurrence is dependent on his card.
 That is, a batter can't influence the outcome of the preceding batter, but a pitcher influences all outcomes as long as he's on the mound.

 Defensive ratings, speed, steal, wild pitch, passed balls, hold and balks are all taken into consideration by the ratings.